Simulators368/Reynolds-experiment/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoretical concepts and Data Analysis.
-By this experiment we want students to understand the concep t of mechanical energy balance existing in the fluid flows.
-By doing this experiment they would themselves analyze that if the value of one form of energy is reduced by any means then the value for other form increases.
-And this is always true for ideal fluid for different flow rates.

 #### 2. Learning Objectives and Cognitive Level